GiveLink vs Givebutter — Honest Comparison (2026)

 GiveLink's pricing:

-- Starter: $0/month, 1% platform fee.
+- Launch: $0/month, 1% platform fee.
 No tips.
-AI tools included.
+Coordinator weekly briefing and Stewardship suggestions included.

 Real cost comparison for a nonprofit raising $200,000/year: